 Tip

 max_length caps the summary length in tokens.
-If you set it lower than the model's internal min_length, generation stops early — increase max_length for longer summaries.
+If we set it lower than the model's internal min_length, generation stops early.
+Increase max_length for longer summaries.

 Translation